handihealth/C4H_dental_challenge/README.md

 			  "community_dental_final_assessment_letter/assessment_scales/dental_rag_score:0/caries_tooth_decay/caries_risk|code": "at0024",
 			...

 ###D. Create a web service to retrieve the stored openEHR composition,  transform to PDF

-Once the openEHr composition is stored, a separate service should retrieve the document, transform it to a PDF with a format similar to the [example Dental Assessment Letters](https://github.com/handihealth/C4H_dental_challenge/tree/master/docs), then attach to an email.
+Once the openEHr composition is stored, a separate service should retrieve the document, transform it to a PDF with a format similar to the [example Dental Assessment Letter](https://github.com/handihealth/C4H_dental_challenge/tree/master/docs), then attach to an email.

 ###E. Re-persist the composition to other openEHR servers

 Several openEHR server vendors are working to emulate the key aspects of the Marand Ehrscape API so that it should be possible to demonstrate that these can consume and retrieve properly formatted openEHR canonical XML data.

 Appropriate APIs will be provided but these should match the [EhrScape composition APIs](https://www.ehrscape.com/api-explorer.html), other than having a different baseUrl.
-Only XML RAW format is supported.
+Only XML RAW format needs to be supported.

 #openEHR and HANDI-HOPD Ehrscape

 The [HANDI-HOPD Ehrscape API](https://www.ehrscape.com/api-explorer.html), developed by Marand, provides a simple restful API which hides much of the complexity of the underlying openEHR server.
 In particular it accepts simpler, flatter forms of data, using defaults within the template schema to correctly populate the canonical openEHR data which is actually stored internally.
+Crews may find it easier simply to do a brute-force text substitution on the json string, rather than parsing into objects e.g. with [Handlebars](http://handlebarsjs.com/).

-The FLAT JSON format is just a set of simple name/value pairs where te 'name' carries the path to each element.
+The FLAT JSON format is just a set of simple name/value pairs where the 'name' carries the path to each element.
 You do not need to parse this path.

 e.g. If working with an internal codedText value in the FLAT JSON format,it is only necessary to provide the local code, as the terminologyId and Rubric being derived from the accompanying template.